-After becoming trained in functional medicine, a means of seeking the root cause of a client's symptoms or chronic conditions through extensive analysis, I decided to get a full workup done.
-This included a stool analysis and routine blood work to learn more about my health.
-I wasn't expecting to see anything alarming, but when I received the results of my blood tests, I cried.
-I thought I was living a healthy lifestyle, but my blood work revealed liver enzymes that were that of someone in liver failure.
-I was terrified.
+After becoming trained in functional medicine, I decided to get a full workup done, including a stool analysis and blood work.
+I wasn't expecting to see anything alarming, but when I received the results of my blood tests, I was surprised to see harmful liver enzymes in my blood work.

-In the following months and years, in my practice we saw many others who, like me, shared an extremely overburdened liver in correlation to their number of tattoos.
-Unfortunately metals like mercury, iron, arsenic, lead, and cadmium help to give tattoo ink its color and permanency factor.
-Carbon black and polycyclic aromatic hydrocarbons, a sootlike product and a known pollutant, are often the main ingredients in black ink.
+Unfortunately, metals like mercury, iron, arsenic, lead, and cadmium help to give tattoo ink its color and permanency factor.
+Carbon black and polycyclic aromatic hydrocarbons, a soot-like product and a known pollutant, are often the main ingredients in black ink.

-If you choose to get tattoos, speak to your tattoo artist about the safest, most nontoxic products available.
-Some color inks use vegetable-based pigment from spices like turmeric instead of a high dose of heavy metal.
-While these products do exist, your artist may have to special-order them.
+If you do choose to get a tattoo, it's always best to speak to your tattoo artist about the safest, most hygienic products available.
+Some color inks use vegetable-based pigment from spices like turmeric instead of high doses of heavy metals.
+While these products do exist, you may have to seek them out, or your artist may have to special-order them.

-If you suspect that you've been exposed to high levels of toxins or heavy metals, seek the professional help of a functional medicine practitioner to help you safely detox.
 Our skin is our body's largest organ.
-Just like clean eating, what we put on our skin is equally important.
-It goes straight to our bloodstream and throughout our entire body—it's easy to block or forget about this, but it'll affect your health just as much as what you eat.
+Just like with eating, what we put on our skin is equally important.
+What we use on our skin can go straight to our bloodstream and throughout our entire body—it may be easy to forget, but your skin can affect your health just as much as what you eat.